top of page

 HYDROSTATIC TESTING

-Once a year · Inspector checks internal and exterior of tank to check for damage or wear that might cause the cylinder to fail between hydrostatic tests · Not required by law in most countries but is an industry standard · Inside of tank is inspected for corrosion (rust OR aluminium oxide).
+Once a year · Inspector checks the internal and exterior of the tank to check for damage or wear that might cause the cylinder to fail between hydrostatic tests · Not required by law in most countries but is an industry-standard · Inside of the tank is inspected for corrosion (rust OR aluminium oxide).
 Any corrosion is machine or chemically cleaned.
-If damage has occurred, tank may be destroyed · Check for buildup of contamination inside the tank · Removal of the valve to check for galvanic action between the threads of the neck and the tank.
+If damage has occurred, the tank may be destroyed · Check for buildup of contamination inside the tank · Removal of the valve to check for galvanic action between the threads of the neck and the tank.
 This also allows lubrication, reducing electrolysis.
-O-rings may be replaced as needed and valve examined · Thread of the neck is also examined for damage · If your tank has been empty for a while, feels heavy and you can hear something loose moving inside, but is within hydro test date, you need a visual inspection
+O-rings may be replaced as needed, and the valve examined · Thread of the neck is also examined for damage · If your tank has been empty for a while, feels heavy, and you can hear something loose moving inside but is within the hydro test date, you need a visual inspection.

-• (In US, every 5 years, in UK, every 4) Engraved on tank neck
+• (In the US, every 5 years; in the UK, every 4) Engraved on tank neck

 Hydrostatic Test is done by

-· Immersing tank in water and measuring its volume
+· Immersing the tank in water and measuring its volume

-· Fills tank with water and pressurizes it to more than its working pressure (7/5 times or 166%) and measures the tanks expansion
+· Fills tank with water and pressurizes it to more than its working pressure (7/5 times or 166%) and measures the expansion of the tank.

 · After releasing pressure, the tester measures its new unpressurized volume against its original volume

-· If it contracts to within acceptable limits, the tank passes, and tester stamps the tank with test date and tester identification symbol.
+· If it contracts within acceptable limits, the tank passes, and the tester stamps the tank with the test date and tester identification symbol.

 OTHER CONDITIONS FOR A HYDROSTATIC TEST